gilbox/css-bliss/README.md

 When choosing names, ignore function, concentrate on style.
 Just because we have a section on our website named *music* doesn't meen that we should name our module `MusicCard`.
 Name it `Card` instead.
 But if we need a modifier for a green-tinted card in the section we're currently working one (which happens to be the music section) name it `Card--greenTint`.
 If it truly is specific to that section then `Card--music` is OK as well.

+# Comments

+Above each module, describe the purpose of the module, as well as it's scope.
+Be restrictive and specific so that when someone else looks at it and needs to add some styling, they will know if they should add-on to the module or create a new one.

 # Using @extend

 Keep `%placeholders` flat, [here's why](http://oliverjash.me/2012/09/07/methods-for-modifying-objects-in-oocss.html).
 Furthermore, don't try to use @extend just to avoid adding multiple classes to an element in your markup.